 Food for thoughts, food for the body

-I'm sure you're wondering what we ate and drank, since I put so much emphasis on it.
+I'm sure you're wondering what we ate and drank since I put so much emphasis on it.

-I was unfortunately too slow to document the meal in pictures...
+I was unfortunately too slow to document the meal in pictures.

 What I would do differently

-I expected a breakout to happen very early, I chose the lazy way out and didn't do an introduction round.
+I expected a breakout to happen very early, so I chose the lazy way out and didn't do an introduction round.
 In retrospect, I should have made a short round anyway.
-Maybe I could have asked everyone to present themselves with a haiku... or a short drawing exercise... or have asked them to find an object in my living room that would represent them... or simply a few words ;)
+Maybe I could have asked everyone to present themselves with a haiku.
+Or a quick drawing exercise.
+Or have asked them to find an object in my living room that would represent them.
+Or merely a few words ;)